+44(0) 113 343 2025

 Teaching Commitments: Contemporary Literature; Modern Literature; Representing the Holocaust: Transgression and the Taboo.

-My research focuses on the representation of the Holocaust and other atrocities across a range of media and art forms.
-I recently held an AHRC Leadership Fellowship for a project entitled Virtual Holocaust Memory, which considers the changing shape of Holocaust memory in the digital age.
+My research focuses on the cultural memory of the Holocaust and other atrocities.
+I held an AHRC Leadership Fellowship for a project entitled Virtual Holocaust Memory, which considers the changing shape of Holocaust memory in the digital age, and I currently hold an AHRC/ESRC award for a follow-on project entitled Virtual Holocaust Memoryscapes.

-Other research interests include the 1994 Rwandan genocide, the globalisation of Holocaust memory, and the ways in which difficult pasts are remembered around the world.
+Other research interests include the 1994 Rwandan genocide, the globalisation of Holocaust memory, and intersections between the memories of traumatic histories.
 I am part of the Transnational Holocaust Memory research cluster, which leads an ongoing collaboration with the South African Holocaust and Genocide Foundation.
-In our work we consider the relationship between the Holocaust and traumatic histories such as apartheid.
-This collaboration has led to a range of knowledge exchange and public engagement activities, including a public event programme at the Johannesburg Holocaust and Genocide Centre entitled Remembering Holocaust and Genocide in the Digital Age.
+This collaboration has led to a range of research projects and public engagement activities, including Mobilising Multidirectional Memory to Build More Resilient Communities in South Africa and a major public event programme at the Johannesburg Holocaust and Genocide Centre entitled Remembering Holocaust and Genocide in the Digital Age.

-I collaborate with a range of arts and heritage organisations in my work, from Holocaust museums to Opera North.
-I am a member of the Academic Advisory Board for the National Holocaust Centre and Museum and work regularly with the Holocaust Educational Trust.
-I have also written essays, interviews and reviews for a range of non-academic publications, including, most recently, 3:AM Magazine, Coney's Loft and Arts Professional.
+I collaborate with a wide range of arts and heritage organisations in my work, from Holocaust museums to Opera North.
+I am a member of the Academic Advisory Board for the National Holocaust Centre and Museum and I have led a number of training events for the Holocaust Educational Trust.
+I frequently write essays and reviews for non-academic publications, including, most recently, the Los Angeles Review of Books, 3:AM Magazine and Coney's Loft.
+I have given interviews about the memory of traumatic histories for Serbian television and radio stations in South Africa and Hong Kong.
+I am a member of the Critical Life research group, which explores the contemporary relevance of critical and cultural theory, and I am currently producing a documentary about artistic responses to the 2010 Haitian earthquake.

-I currently supervise doctoral students working on Holocaust testimony in the post-survivor age; 'postmemory' and digital culture; and the representation of empathy in world literature.
-I am always happy to discuss new PhD proposals that connect to my research interests.
+I supervise PhD students working on Holocaust memory in the digital age; Holocaust poetry; and the representation of the Holocaust in graphic novels.
+I am a member of a WRoCAH postgraduate network, The Future of Holocaust Memory, and I am always happy to discuss new PhD proposals that connect to my research interests.

 Follow me on Twitter: @DrMattBoswell